Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And some of my most miserable, queasy hikes have been at altitudes in Yellowstone that don't even come close to Camp Muir.

 You just never know!

-But now you know how to be smart about high altitude hiking.
+But now you know how to be smart about your plans for high altitude hiking.